Active learning for data streams: a survey: Online active learning approaches

 The first single-pass active learning approach based on the use of evolving classification models has been proposed by \cite{Lughofer2012}.
 The proposed algorithm is based on two key concepts, conflict and ignorance.
 The former is related to an incoming data point lying close to the boundary between any two classes; the latter considers the distance of the incoming observation from the currently labeled training set, in the feature space.
 This suggests that the data point falls within a region that has not been thoroughly explored by the learner.
 Later on, \cite{Lughofer2018} also proposed the first online active learning approach for evolving regression models.
 Similarly to their previous work \citep{Lughofer2012}, the authors consider the ignorance about the input space in the instance selection criterion.
 Moreover, they also consider the uncertainty in the model outputs and in the model parameters.
 The predictive uncertainty is assessed in terms of confidence intervals using locally adaptive error bars.
 The error bars are inspired by \citep{fuzzyintervals} and the authors propose a new merging approach for dealing with the case of overlapping fuzzy rules.
-The uncertainty in the model parameters is instead evaluated using the A-optimality criterion, which will be discussed in Section \ref{subsec:bandit}.
+The uncertainty in the model parameters is instead evaluated using the A-optimality criterion, which will be discussed in Section \ref{subsec:bandit} together with other alphabetic optimality criteria.
 Instead of leveraging the uncertainty about the output, \cite{Pratama2015} set a dynamic threshold based on the variable uncertainty strategy introduced by \cite{Zliobaite2014} while trying to address the what-to-learn question in the training of a recurrent fuzzy classifier.
 The key idea is that the model is iteratively retrained using data points that fall within rules with low support, which were formed using the smallest amount of observations.
+Recently, \cite{lughofer2023online} proposed an online active learning strategy for fuzzy models based on three criteria. \begin{itemize} \item D-optimality in the consequent space to reduce parameter uncertainty, as in \cite{SBAL}. \item Overlap degree in the antecedent space to reduce the number of data points lying in the overlap regions of two different rules. \item Novelty content in the antecedent space, indicating the required knowledge expansion through rule evolution. \end{itemize}

 A different kind of threshold, based on the spherical potential theory, has been suggested by \cite{Subramanian2014}, with the proposal of a meta-cognitive component that evaluates the novelty content of incoming data points.
 This is done using a knowledge measure represented by the spherical potential, which has been thoroughly investigated in kernel-based approaches \citep{Hoffmann2007}.
 The spherical potential is used to set a threshold and decide whether to add a new rule to capture the knowledge in the current sample.
 It should be noted that the authors also used a threshold based on the prediction error, which could not be used with scarcity of labels.
 The prediction error is assessed using the hinge loss error function \citep{Suresh2008,Zhang2004}.